hdbham/SQLite-to-Mermaid/README.md

 This Node.js microservice project serves mermaid ERDiagrams from SQLlite BLOBs.
 It is designed to be wrapped in an API using Express (todo)
 Currently it outputs ERDs in ./out/ these can be tested via https://mermaid.live

+### API Endpoints
+#### POST /upload
+- Description: Upload an SQLite file to generate a Mermaid diagram.
+- Request:
+    - Body: The request should include a file named sqlFile.
+- Response:
+    -Success: Returns a Mermaid diagram in the response.
+---

 ### Prerequisites
 To run this project, you need to have Node.js installed on your machine.
 You can download it from nodejs.org.